-☐ Open the Device Security > Management Access > Server dialog, Telnet tab. $\Box$ To disable the Telnet server, select the Off radio button in the Operation frame. ☐ Save the changes temporarily.
-To do this, click the ✓ button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. no telnet server Disable the Telnet server.
-Cc ommand Line Interface, enable SSH.
-To do this, perform the following steps: ☐ Open the Device Security &gt; Management Access &gt; Server dialog, SSH tab. $\Box$ To enable the SSH server, select the $On$ radio button in the Operation frame. ☐ Save the changes temporarily.
-To do this, click the ✓ button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode.
+☐ To disable the Telnet server anagement Access > Server dialog, Telnet tab. , select the Off radio button in the Operation frame. ily.
+To do this, click the button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. no telnet server Disable the Telnet server.
+Inte terface is only possible through the u also disable Telnet, then access to the Command Line e serial interface of the device.
+To work remotely with the SH.
+To do this, perform the following steps: ☐ Open the Device Security > M anagement Access > Server dialog, SSH tab. ☐ To enable the SSH server, select the On radio button in the Operation frame. ☐ Save the changes temporar ily.
+To do this, click the 🗸 button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode.